cheran-senthil/TLE/README.md

 ---

+#### Library dependencies

-TLE also depends on cairo and pango for graphics and text rendering, which you need to install through your package manager.
+TLE also depends on cairo and pango for graphics and text rendering, which you need to install.
 For Ubuntu, the relevant packages can be installed with:

 ```bash
 apt-get install libcairo2-dev libgirepository1.0-dev libpango1.0-dev pkg-config python3-dev gir1.2-pango-1.0
 ```

-TLE also depends on pillow, which needs to install the following packages:
+Additionally TLE uses pillow for graphics, which requires the following packages:

 ```bash
 apt-get install libjpeg-dev zlib1g-dev
 ```

----
+### Final steps

 You will need to setup a bot on your server before continuing, follow the directions [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
 Following this, you should have your bot appearing in your server and you should have the Discord bot token.